Last Updated: August 5, 2020

 You agree that we may provide notice to you of updated terms by posting them on the Service.
 Use or continued use of our Service following notice of such updated terms indicates your consent to be bound by them.

 2. YOUR ACCOUNT

 2.1 The Service.
-Flipgrid allows Grid Owners to create one or more Grids, each of which contains content (which may include text, video, or other materials).
-Grid Owners control access to the Grids and may share the Grids with anyone they like.
-For example, Grid Owners can share their Grids with Students and guest speakers.
-Users can participate in Grid Topic discussions using video.
-Grid owners may also record Shorts videos and may share the videos with others.
+Flipgrid allows Discussion Owners to create one or more Groups or Topics, each of which contains content (which may include text, video, or other materials).
+Discussion Owners control access to the Groups or Topics and may share the Groups or Topics with anyone they like.
+For example, Discussion Owners can share their Groups with Students and guest speakers.
+Users can participate in Topic discussions using video.
+Discussion Owners may also record Shorts videos and may share the videos with others.

 For a variety of reasons, and in particular, to protect the integrity of our community, we reserve the right in our sole discretion to: (a) remove any content that you upload to the Service at any time for any reason, and (b) suspend or terminate any account and/or refuse any current or future use of the Service (or any portion thereof) at any time for any reason.
 We will not be liable to you or any third party for taking either of these actions.

 2.3 Account Responsibilities.
 To protect your account, keep your account details and password confidential, as you are responsible for activities that occur under your account.

 2.4 Discussion Owners Associated with Schools.
 By nature of their role, Discussion Owners associated with Schools have additional responsibilities to the Students that they represent.
 Please review the Flipgrid Teacher Toolkit (https://static.Flipgrid.com/docs/Flipgrid_dos_donts.pdf) for additional resources and best practices regarding these responsibilities.
 In using the Service, such Discussion Owners: